 DRIVING

-The Land Rover U.S. Driving Team, much like the eventing team, complete three tests during a competition: driven dressage, cross-country marathon and cones.
+The Defender U.S. Driving Team, much like the eventing team, complete three tests during a competition: driven dressage, cross-country marathon and cones.
 Competitors ride in a carriage drawn by one, two or four horses, proving their harmony and agility while navigating obstacle courses.
 As in eventing, penalty points are accumulated during combined driving tests, and the equestrian with the fewest points at the end of the competition places first.

 Range Rover HUNTER DISCIPLINE